 How To Store Leftovers

-You can keep any extra marinara sauce in the fridge or the freezer, but the key is to store it properly.
+Any extra marinara sauce can be kept in the fridge or the freezer, but the key is to store it properly.Â

-- Bring the temperature of the sauce down as quickly as possible.
-One of the best ways of doing that is using an ice bath.
+- Bring the sauce’s temperature down as quickly as possible.
+One of the best ways to do that is using an ice bath.
 Fill a large bowl halfway with ice and water.
-Set a smaller bowl in the ice water and pour the sauce into the smaller bowl.
-Stir until cold.
+Set a smaller bowl in the ice water, and pour the sauce into the smaller bowl.
+Stir until cold.Â

 - Transfer the sauce to an airtight container and place it in the fridge or freezer.
 If you are freezing a big batch, use single portion-sized containers.
-That way, you won’t have to defrost all your sauce at once.
+That way, you won’t have to defrost all your sauce at once.Â

 How Long Does Marinara Sauce Last in the Fridge and Freezer?